 During 2017 our Board of Directors and management created a revised Strategic Plan for the organisation and its activities including the development of new clinical trials and translational research.

-As a result, our Scientific Advisory Committee has developed research priorities, defining the key areas at the forefront of research and to address the areas of greatest need.
+In December 2018, our Scientific Advisory Committee set our research priorities, defining the key areas at the forefront of research and addressing the areas of greatest need.

-Professor Tim Price, Chair of the AGITG and the Scientific Advisory Committee, says, “Our research priorities have been developed with the ultimate goal of improving patient outcomes.
+Professor Tim Price, Chair of the AGITG (2013-2020) and the Scientific Advisory Committee, says, “Our research priorities have been developed with the ultimate goal of improving patient outcomes.
 We are looking to the future to ensure that we continue to conduct innovative and ground-breaking research that improves the treatment options and outcomes for patients with GI cancers.”

-Three key themes are as follows:
+The research priorities are as follows: